AI YouTube Thumbnail Maker

 Frequently asked

-Yes — pick the Thumbnail style preset, the 16:9 aspect ratio, and write a prompt that names the focal subject, the emotion (surprised, pointing, shocked), and any text overlay you want burned in.
+Yes — the YouTube thumbnail maker workflow is the primary use case.
+Pick the Thumbnail style preset, the 16:9 aspect ratio (which matches YouTube's 1280×720 thumbnail spec), and write a prompt that names the focal subject, the emotion (surprised, pointing, shocked), and any text overlay you want burned in.
 Nano Banana handles text reasonably well for short phrases; longer text is more reliable in a separate editing step.

 Why Nano Banana instead of Midjourney or DALL-E?